Xiaoyingnie/event-driven-recomputation/README.md

 ### **1. How to recover and back-calculate the missing/incorrect data**
 **Event Replay**:
-   - Replay events from the event bus such as Kafka or event logs such as AWS S3)
+   - Replay events from the event bus such as Kafka or event logs such as AWS S3 / HDFS)
    - Reset the consumer offset to reprocess events from the point of failure

 **Snapshoting**: